justnat3/vimbott/README.md

-simple implementation of a python twitch chat bot
+Simple implementation of a python twitch chat bot in 30 minutes